How To Preserve Thai Basil

 How To Preserve Thai Basil In Oil

-Preserving Thai basil in oil is one of the best ways of keeping all that good flavor.
-But unfortunately, it’s not the technique that lasts the longest out of all these.
-But nonetheless, it’s our favorite.
-We do it by simply putting a bunch of Thai basil in a blender.
-Then we heat the oil to about 140 degrees or 70 Celsius.
-For half a liter of basil, you can use about 1 liter of oil.
+Preserving thai basil in oil is one of the best ways of keeping all that good flavor.
+But unfortunately it’s not the technique that lasts the longest out of all these.
+But nonetheless it’s our favorite.
+We do it by simply putting a bunch of thai basil in a blender.
+Then we heat oil to about 140 degrees or 70 celsius.
+For half a liter of basil you can use about 1 liter of oil.
 This will make sure you are not wasting your basil by using too little oil and also not using too much oil will dull the flavor.
 After you have heated the oil you can pour it over the basil and mix until very green.
 We recommend that you let it sit and blend for about 5 – 7 minutes.
-This will pulse out all the flavor and leave a fragrant and aromatic Thai basil oil.
+This will pulse out all the flavor and leave a fragrant and aromatic thai basil oil.

 Maybe you are wondering if you can freeze your basil at home and if it will stay good.
 Then we have another article that will explain all of that.
 Find it here, How To Preserve And Freeze Thai Basil.